Quail as food

 and Indian cuisines.
 Quail are commonly eaten complete with the bones, since these are easily chewed and the small size of the bird makes it inconvenient to remove them.
 Quails were domesticated in China.
 China is also the largest producer of quail meat in the world.

-Quail that have fed on hemlock (e.g., during migration) may induce acute kidney injury due to accumulation of toxic substances from the hemlock in the meat; this problem is referred to as "coturnism".
+Quail meat can be toxic with symptoms similar to rhabdomyolysis after consumption.
+This is referred to as coturnism.
+It was assumed that this was due to quail having fed on hemlock (e.g., during migration), but hemlock is not necessary for quail being poisonous, and other food sources have been proposed and the reason is unclear.
+The toxicity of quail meat is limited to certain geographic regions and the migration direction of the quail.

 A persistent assumption holds that it is impossible to eat quail every day for a month.
-This has been the subject of a number of proposition bets; however, it has been achieved on several occasions.
+This has been the subject of a number of proposition bets; However, it has been achieved on several occasions.